 These days, I write regularly for the Royal Australasian College of Surgeons, as well as other high-profile clients – including engineering firms, superannuation funds and small businesses.

 There have been a number of publishing awards along the way too.
-My proudest was when, as project editor and senior editor on the eighth edition of Cookery the Australian Way, and watched with excitement as it won a major national publishing award.
-Since its first edition, the book has sold more than one million copies and is one of Australia’s most treasured cookbooks.
+My proudest was when, as project editor and senior editor on the eighth edition of Cookery the Australian Way, we won a major national publishing award.
+Over its lifetime, this much-loved book has sold more than one million copies and is one of Australia’s most treasured cookbooks.